cap-js/docs/java/architecture.md

 * The [application framework](#application-framework) defines the runtime basis of your application typically inclusing a web server.
 * [Protocol adapters](#protocol-adapters) map protocol-specific web events into [CQN](../cds/cqn) events for further processing.
 * The resulting CQN-events are passed to [service providers](#service-providers), which drive the processing of the event.
-* The [CQN execution engine](#cqn-execution-engine) is capable of translating [CQN](../cds/cqn) statements into native statements of any data sink such as a persistence service.
+* The [CQN execution engine](#cqn-execution-engine) is capable of translating [CQN](../cds/cqn) statements into native statements of a data sink such as a persistence service.
 * [Application features](#application-features) are optional extensions that add additional functionality to your application, for instance to add multitenancy capabilities or a platform service integration.